Underground Tunnel

 Hiive is an investment platform that gives accredited investors access to high-growth, venture capital-backed startups and private companies, including The Boring Company:

-Buy Boring Company Stock
+Buy the Boring Company Stock

 Hiive connects sellers (usually employees, venture capitalists, or angel investors) who want to sell their shares with accredited investors who want to buy their shares.